Peroneal Tendon Tear Advice

 One of the most common symptoms of Peroneal Tendonitis for a patient to feel is stiffness first thing in the morning on the outer ankle for up to an hour which eases with gentle walking while it is normally pain-free at rest.

 It is uncommon to feel numbness or pins and needles with Peroneal Tendonitis unless there is irritation of the Peroneal Nerve.
 At the same time, there should be a mechanical pattern of pain, i.e. pain is worse with activity and subsides with rest.

 Peroneal Tendonitis is usually gradual in onset rather than a sudden presentation.
 It is mechanical in nature meaning that causes often include an increase in activity levels or a change in footwear.

 The Peroneal Tendons are painful to touch and pain can be provoked by resisting dorsiflexion and plantarflexion of your foot.

-If you have tried Physical Therapy and your symptoms continue to worsen, you can see a Sports Medicine Doctor for an injection.
 If this is unsuccessful, Peroneal Tendonitis surgery involving Peroneal Tendon debridement may be required.

 This is not medical advice and we recommend a consultation with a medical professional such as James McCormack to achieve a diagnosis.
-He offers Online Physiotherapy Appointments for £45.
+He offers Online Physiotherapy Appointments weekly.